 If the driver did not have the money to purchase auto insurance, they likely do not have the financial means to pay for your medical bills, lost wages, or pain and suffering.
 However, we may be able to identify assets that may cover part or all of your damages.

 Damages You May Be Able to Claim in an Uninsured Car Accident Case

 In a personal injury case, you may be entitled to claim economic and noneconomic damages based on the extent of your losses and the circumstances surrounding your accident.
-As your attorneys, our job is to identify the at-fault party and establish that their negligence is what led to your injuries.
+As your attorneys, our job is to identify the at-fault party and establish that their negligence led to your injuries.